hackur/star-wars-name-generator-uvx/CONTRIBUTING.md

 ## Pull Request Process

-1. Push your branch to GitHub
+1. Push your branch to GitLab
-2. Create a pull request with clear description
+2. Create a merge request with clear description
 3. Ensure all checks pass
 4. Wait for review from maintainers